virtualscienceforum/virtualscienceforum/.github/ISSUE_TEMPLATE/PresentationChecklist.md

+---
+name: Presentation checklist
+about: Checklist of tasks to run a single presentation
+title: "Checklist for {session title} on {date}"
+labels:
+assignees: ""
+---

 - [ ] registration open (-2 weeks)
 - [ ] page updated (-2 weeks)
 - [ ] email announcement to all who signed up for updates (-2 weeks)